 Applications are considered by the Trustee three times a year in March, June and November.
-For projects due to start in September, it is sometimes useful to apply to the March Trustee meeting in order to allow for enough planning, however the June meeting would also be possible.
-You should remember that the application process takes at least six months to complete so should contact us in good time in order to ensure that you meet the deadlines.
+For projects due to start in September, it is sometimes useful to apply to the March Trustee meeting in order to allow enough time for planning, however the June meeting would also be possible.
+You should remember that the application process takes at least six months to complete, so you should contact us in good time in order to ensure that you meet the deadlines.

 Current funded projects

 The following list details the projects that are currently funded under the Schools in Partnership Fund.
 In each case, the school listed is the lead partner of a group of at least one or more other schools.
 There are currently more than 70 schools throughout the Charity’s beneficial area participating in a Schools in Partnership Fund project funded by John Lyon’s Charity.
 If you would like any information on these projects, or more information on the types of projects eligible for support, please contact the Charity on 020 7259 1700.

 |Childs Hill Primary School||£112,000 over three years||Play therapy project with Westminster Catholic Children’s Society||Emotional Wellbeing|